Maintenance-contractor-carrying-out-work

 Having explicit risk and payment mechanisms stated in your contract makes it clear who is responsible for any financial impacts of the changes.
 This means that the contractor can reclaim any reasonably foreseen costs rather than factoring a high degree of risk when putting together their bid which leads to paying higher costs where you might not be getting any benefits.

-As a client, it's also worthwhile to include penalty clauses as you may be able to recoup significant costs where works have not been carried out effectively and indeed in line with legislation.
+As a client, it's also worthwhile to include penalty clauses as you may be able to retrieve money back where works have not been carried out effectively and indeed in line with legislation.

-A recent customer of ours disclosed to us that thanks to SFG20 he was able to impose 5-figure penalties every month which eventually saved £2m on an £11m contract!
+A customer of ours disclosed to us that thanks to SFG20 he was able to verify and enforce the specifics on an £11m contract and recoup £2m.

 Understanding Your Responsibilities